xuxu298/siem-replay-24-techniques/README.md

 third host, `dbsrv02`, carried events timestamped 4s late and returned MTTD 4s, so the clock is measuring something real rather than returning zero by construction.

-## Two more numbers from the same lab
+## Two more findings from the same lab — and two things withheld

-- Real ransomware encrypting real files → caught by Wazuh FIM realtime, rule `100486`.
-We are not quoting a detection time for this one: the figure in our internal notes does not appear in the published report it would have to come from, so it does not go in front of you.
+- Real ransomware encrypting real files → caught by Wazuh file integrity monitoring in real-time mode.
+Two things are withheld here on purpose: the detection time, because the figure in our internal notes does not appear in any published report we can point you at, and the rule id, on the same ground.
-- SSH brute force → alert **and an actual firewall drop** that reached the host and stayed there (rules `100120` / `100900`).
+- SSH brute force → alert **and an actual firewall drop** that reached the host and stayed there.
+  The rule ids for that one are withheld on the same ground.

+We had both sets of ids written down and we have taken them back out.
+An id you cannot trace to a source file is a claim nobody can check, which is worse than no id at all.
+If we find the file, we will put them back and say so here.

 ## Dates, because they matter